 Awards are between $1,000 and $20,000.
-Grants can only be used to cover expenses associated with the type of support requested (i.e. general operating support or program support).
+Grants can only be used to cover expenses associated with the type of support requested (i.e. general operating, program, or project support).

 Is there a deadline for Muse consideration?

 Yes.
-There are two grant rounds per year in the Spring and Fall during which applications are accepted.
+There are two grant rounds per year (in Spring and Fall) during which applications are accepted.
 Deadlines for each grant round will be posted on the How to Apply page.
 Check this page regularly for updated deadlines.

-How soon will I receive notification of whether or not my organization will receive funding?
+How soon will I receive notification of whether my organization will receive funding?